Sug Sutton

-Alecia Kaorie "Sug" Sutton (born December 17, 1998) is an American basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA) and for the Rose of Unrivaled.
+Alecia Kaorie "Sug" Sutton (born December 17, 1998) is an American basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and for the Rose of Unrivaled.
 Born in Saint Louis, Missouri, Sutton went to Parkway North High School and played collegiately for the University of Texas.
 She was drafted by the Mystics with the 36th overall pick of the 2020 WNBA draft.